folio-org/docs/content/en/docs/Access/Requests/requests.md

 FOLIO supports two kinds of requests - item level, and title level.

-Item level requests are made on an individual item record and are the default type of request for FOLIO.
+Item level requests are the default type of request for FOLIO and are made on an individual item record.

 Title level requests are made on the instance level.
 FOLIO chooses the item from the holdings on that instance to fill the request, whether the item is available immediately or becomes available when the item is returned.